Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Can I take lion's mane with other nootropics?

 Lion's mane is commonly stacked with other nootropics like alpha-GPC, bacopa monnieri, or caffeine + L-theanine.
 There are no known negative interactions with common nootropics.
-Its mechanism (NGF stimulation) is distinct from most other cognitive supplements, making it a logical addition to a stack rather than redundant.
+Its mechanism (NGF stimulation) is distinct from most other cognitive supplements, so it adds something to a stack rather than duplicating what's already there.

 Is lion's mane safe to take long-term?